 Has anyone else thought about this?!

-While browsing the hair accessories section, mostly looking for the colorful hair elastics, I found this pack of foam hair rollers.
-They can be bent in a variety of ways.
+While browsing the hair accessories section, I found this pack of foam hair rollers, mostly looking for colorful hair elastics.
+You can bend them in a variety of ways.
 My son got quite the kick out of making various shapes, wrapping them around his wrist, etc.

 There were red, blue, pink, and green at my local store.
 For $1, I think this was a great buy.